krummja-attic/Simulacrum-Heroku/README.md

 ### Frontend

 The frontend is built in Vue.js.
+I have recently started converting my Vue workflow to use the Composition API, which has improved readability and maintainability of my components immensely.

 #### Router